I cannot believe that it is Friday yet again, seriously where does time go? As always on a Friday, here are my #LittleLoves from throughout the week.

 I tend to grab a few CDs for the car journey before heading off out to work.
 This week I have greatly enjoyed revisiting my early twenties through the media of Music.
 I have mainly been listening to Korn’s MTV Unplugged album, that and a bit of System of a Down because who doesn’t like a bit of Violent Pornography?
 Before you worry, I am 100% referring to Music!

 Korn is my husbands all time favourite band and whilst I didn’t particularly mind a bit of ‘Blind’ and ‘Got The Life’ prior to us being together, I now have a particular fondness for many of their tracks, mainly because they take me back to that time when the sparks were flying.
-Don’t get me wrong, Paul and I still have ‘the spark’, but you know how amazing that ‘new relationship’ phase is, it’s when the magic is made and so I love listening to anything which reminds me of ‘way back when’ as it reminds me of just how bloody lucky I am!
+Don’t get me wrong, Paul and I still have ‘the spark’, but you know how amazing that ‘new relationship’ phase is, it’s when the magic is made and so I love listening to anything which reminds me of ‘way back when’ as it reminds me of just how blinking lucky I am!

 One of my happy memories from ‘way back when’ is when Paul had his dreams come true, and by that I am not referring to anything kinky.
 We were lucky enough to meet Korn, the entire band in fact following a gig in Manchester at The Apollo.